philmikejones/proximity-robot/README.md

 1. You may need to [install pip3](https://www.raspberrypi.org/documentation/linux/software/python.md): `sudo apt install python3-pip`
 1. Install the [explorer library from Pimoroni](https://github.com/pimoroni/explorer-hat): `curl https://get.pimoroni.com/explorerhat | bash`
 1. Install the [VCNL4010 library](https://learn.adafruit.com/using-vcnl4010-proximity-sensor/python-circuitpython): `sudo pip3 install adafruit-circuitpython-vcnl4010`
+1. Download the `test-sensor.py` script to your robot: `wget https://raw.githubusercontent.com/philmikejones/proximity-robot/master/test-sensor.py`
+1. Download `robot.py` to your pi, which is the final script to control the robot: `wget https://raw.githubusercontent.com/philmikejones/proximity-robot/master/robot.py`

+## Calibrate sensor

+1. Run the sensor calibration script with `python3 test-sensor.py`.
+This should continually output integer values.
+Wave your hand in front of the sensor about 200mm and see how the value printed out changes.
+This is your threshold for when the robot should trigger evasive manoeuvres!
+On mine this was about 2500.
+When you're happy with the value you need, cancel this script with `CTRL` + `c`.
+1. Edit robot.py with `nano robot.py`.
+1. Edit the `if sensor.proximity < 2500:` and `elif sensor.proximity > 2501:` lines and replace the `2500` with the threshold you determined above.
+1. While you have this file open you can also edit the steps the robot takes to avoid obstacles.
+These are the lines under `elif sensor.proximity > 2501:`.
+I have just set the robot to back up a bit and turn for now.
+1. Close with `CTRL` + `x`, `y`

+## Run on startup

+1. Make it so your pi can execute this on startup with: `chmod +x robot.py`
+1. Set up your pi to start this script on reboot by entering `crontab -e`
+1. You might need to choose an editor; I recommend nano
+1. Add `@reboot /home/pi/robot.py` to the bottom of this file
+1. Close and save (`CTRL` + `x`, `y`).
+If you're successful you should see `crontab: installing new crontab`
+1. Shutdown your pi: `sudo shutdown -H now`
+1. When it turns off, disconnect the micro--usb network cable and the power supply
+1. Make sure it's mounted to the STS robot chassis and attach the wheels
+1. Plug in your battery and, after about 30 seconds or so, off it goes

+## Troubleshooting

+- If your robot turns on the spot when it starts up, work out which motor is moving backwards and uncomment the appropriate line at the top of the `robot.py` script to invert that motor.
+You will need to disconnect the power and reconnect via network.
+You'll probably want to unplug the motor cables while you're working on it.
+- If your robot goes backwards when it starts up, invert both motors by uncommenting both lines.